-- 1.19 National Senior Certificate (NSC) means the formal recognition by Umalusi from 2008 in terms of any law, of the capacity of a student to enter a university. - 1.20 National Certificate (Vocational) [NC(V)] means the formal recognition by Umalusi from 2009 in terms of any law, of the capacity of a vocational student to enter a university. - 1.21 Notional Hours of Learning means the agreed estimate of the average learning time that it would take a student to meet the defined outcomes.
-It includes but is not limited to the consideration of contact time, research, completion of assignments, time spent in structured learning in the workplace, and individual learning. - 1.22 NQF credits are credits recognised by the Higher Education Qualifications Sub-Framework (HEQSF) as a measure of the volume of learning required for a qualification, qualified as the number of notional study hours required for achieving the learning outcomes specified for a qualification. - 1.23 Occasional student means a person who is registered at the University for any course/s for non-qualification purposes.
-An occasional student is deemed to be a student as defined in Rule G1.33 for all other purposes. - 1.24 Postgraduate student/Candidate means a student who is registered for a higher qualification (see Rule G1.7).

-- 1.25 Prerequisite course is a course for which credit must be obtained before being able to register for the subsequent course. - 1.26 Programme is a course or set of courses or postgraduate research which may lead to a qualification. - 1.27 Qualification includes any degree, diploma, certificate, licentiate, or any other educational attainment that is offered by the University as stipulated in its list of qualifications. - 1.28 Recognition of prior learning means the taking into account of the previous learning and experience of the applicant by the Senate either for purposes of admission and/or for the granting of exemption or full or partial credit towards one or more courses. - 1.29 Research Report is the term reserved for the written document which forms the research component of a degree of master by coursework and research report and which may include creative work or publications integral to the argument. - 1.30 Semester is half an academic year. - 1.31 Senate is defined in section 1 as read with section 28 of the Higher Education Act 101 of 1997 and is the body which governs the policies and procedures in respect of the teaching, learning, research and academic functions of the University.
+- 1.23 National Certificate (Vocational) [NC(V)] means the formal recognition by Umalusi from 2009 in terms of any law, of the capacity of a vocational student to enter a university. - 1.24 Notional Hours of Learning means the agreed estimate of the average learning time that it would take a student to meet the defined outcomes.
+It includes but is not limited to the consideration of contact time, research, completion of assignments, time spent in structured learning in the workplace, and individual learning. - 1.25 NQF credits are credits recognised by the HEQSF as a measure of the volume of learning required for a qualification, qualified as the number of notional study hours required for achieving the learning outcomes specified for a qualification. - 1.26 Occasional student means a person who is registered at the University for any course/s for non-qualification purposes.
+An occasional student is deemed to be a student as defined in Rule G 1.36 for all other purposes. - 1.27 Postgraduate student/Candidate means a student who is registered for a higher qualification (see Rule G1.18). - 1.28 Prerequisite course is a course for which credit must be obtained before being able to register for the subsequent course. - 1.29 Programme is a course or set of courses or postgraduate research which may lead to a qualification. - 1.30 Qualification includes any degree, diploma, certificate, licentiate, or any other educational attainment that is offered by the University as stipulated in its list of qualifications. - 1.31 Recognition of prior learning means the taking into account of the previous learning and experience of the applicant by the Senate either for purposes of admission and/or for the granting of exemption or full or partial credit towards one or more courses. - 1.32 Research Report is the term reserved for the written document which forms the research component of a degree of master by coursework and research report and which may include creative work or publications integral to the argument. - 1.33 Semester is half an academic year. - 1.34 Senate is defined in section 1 as read with section 28 of the Higher Education Act 101 of 1997 and is the body which governs the policies and procedures in respect of the teaching, learning, research and academic functions of the University.
 The Senate may delegate its powers except where expressly prohibited from doing so by the University Statute.